scampion/orqal/README.md

 ![](./static/images/orqal.svg)

-Simple batch scheduler for docker cluster which can be used remotly and without overhead in scientific experiment.
+Orqal for [ORQ]chestration of [AL]gorithms is a simple batch scheduler for docker cluster which can be used remotly and without overhead in scientific experiment.

 ## 📐 Design